momofatdog/Machine_Learning_Algorithms/Supervised Learning/Linear Regression/README.md

 # Linear Regression
-This project covers the algorithm of linear Regression for lagged Time-Series variables.
-Time series forecasting has enormous commercial significance because stuff that is important to a business like demand and sales, number of visitors to a website, stock price etc are essentially time series data.
-We forecast the variable of interest in a multiple regression model using a linear combination of predictors.
-We predict the variable of interest in an autoregression model by utilizing a linear combination of the variable's historical values.
-The word autoregression refers to a regression of a variable against itself.
+This project focuses on the linear regression technique for lagged Time-Series variables.
+Time series forecasting has huge economic relevance since vital business data such as demand and sales, the number of visits to a website, stock price, and so on are fundamentally time series data.
+In a multiple regression model, we forecast the variable of interest using a linear combination of predictors.
+In an autoregression model, we forecast the variable of interest by using a linear combination of the variable's past values.
+Autoregression is the regression of a variable against itself.

-An autoregressive model of order p can be written as:

-$$y_t = c+\phi_1y_{t-1}+\phi_2y_{t-2}+...\phi_py_{t-p}+\epsilon_t. $$

-where $\epsilon_t$ is white noise.
-This is like a multiple regression but with lagged values of $y_t$ as predictors.
-We refer to this as an AR(p) model, an autoregressive model of order p.

 ## Data
 I will use **Alphabet Inc (NASDAQ: GOOGL)** closing stock price as a sample time series data.